haydn-j-evans/docker_postfix/README.md

 This image allows you to run POSTFIX internally inside your docker cloud/swarm installation to centralise outgoing email sending.
 The embedded postfix enables you to either _send messages directly_ or _relay them to your company's main server_.

 This is a _server side_ POSTFIX image, geared towards emails that need to be sent from your applications.
-That's why this postfix configuration does not support username / password login or similar client-side security features.
+This postfix configuration supports username / password login and additionally TLS security features.

 **IF YOU WANT TO SET UP AND MANAGE A POSTFIX INSTALLATION FOR END USERS, THIS IMAGE IS NOT FOR YOU.** If you need it to manage your application's outgoing queue, read on.